DN1524/mws-restaurant-stage-1/README.md

 ## How to Run The Program

 You'll need to run a local server to properly view the project.
 You can use Python to run the server through a command prompt such as git bash.
 If you do not have Python installed, go to https://www.python.org/ and download it appropriate for your machine.
 When Python is installed, make sure it's installed by typing `python -V` to check your version.
-When installed, `python -m http.server`
+When installed, run: `python -m http.server` on the command prompt.

+## Contributors

+- forbiddenvoid
+- genchau
+- Focus3D
+- DN1524 (Student)

+## Acknowledgments

+- Thanks to Mathew Cranford for the walkthroughs for this project: https://matthewcranford.com/category/blog-posts/walkthrough/restaurant-reviews-app/

+- Thanks to the YouTube channel Traversy Media for help explaining and walking through Service Workers:https://www.youtube.com/watch?v=ksXwaWHCW6k&t=1067s

+#This project uses:
+- Jquery
+- unpkg.com
+- mapbox